 The National Coastal Wetlands Conservation Grant Program annually provides grants of up to $1 million to coastal and Great Lakes states, as well as U.S. territories to protect, restore and enhance coastal wetland ecosystems and associated uplands.
 The grants are funded through the Sport Fish Restoration and Boating Trust Fund, which is supported by excise taxes on fishing equipment and motorboat fuel.

-States receiving funds this year are Alabama, California, Florida, Georgia, Maine, Maryland, Massachusetts, North Carolina, Texas, Washington and Wisconsin.
-Click here for the complete list of projects funded by the 2019 grant program.
+States receiving funds this year are California, Delaware, Georgia, Massachusetts, Michigan, New Jersey, New York, South Carolina, Texas and Washington.
+Click HERE for the complete list of projects funded by the 2020 grant program.

 The program, funded in part through taxes paid on equipment and fuel purchases by recreational anglers and boaters, creates significant benefits for the American public.
 The billions of dollars generated through recreational angling, boating, waterfowl hunting and birdwatching benefit communities near wetlands restoration projects.